warped-pinball/origin/README.md

 Tag an NFC tag, scan a QR code or open a deep link to see the URL logged on the page.

+When running on a real device the app writes a log to `Download/origin-log.txt` which records signup and login attempts.

 ### Signing

 The workflow generates a debug keystore for Android so the APK is installable without secrets.
 Edit `build.json` if you wish to use your own signing credentials.
 For iOS create a `build.json` with your Apple developer team ID and provisioning profile as shown in the comments of the file.